-You can cultivate your ability to work on initiative, and be more creative and forward thinking, which are both essential to problem solving.
+You can cultivate your ability to work on the initiative, and be more creative and forward-thinking, which are both essential to problem-solving.
 Beyond university, improv skills will advantageous when applying and being interviewed for jobs, and have invaluable applications in your personal life, such as negotiating difficult social situations and building resilience.

 Benefits to staff: